thatblueboy/thatblueboy/README.md

 - 🤖 I'm deeply interested in the field of **machine learning** and **robotics**.
 I love exploring how AI and automation can transform our world.
 - 📡 My background is in **electronics and communications**, and I'm always excited about new developments in this field.
-- 🎨 I'm also an artist and designer, and I enjoy expressing my creativity through various artistic mediums.

 ## 📫 Let's Connect